dotnetthailand/dotnetthailand.github.io/content/storage/mysql/mysql-docker.md

 ```

-- If you want to create a user manually, use the following command
+- If you want to create a user manually, use the following command.
 ```SQL
   CREATE USER 'my-user'@'localhost' IDENTIFIED BY 'the_secure_password';